-\paradot{Context trees} The following is a key ingredient of the (action-conditional) CTW algorithm. \begin{defn} A context tree of depth $D$ is a perfect binary tree of depth $D$ where the left and right edges are labelled 1 and 0 respectively and attached to each node (both internal and leaf) is a probability on $\{0,1\}^*$. \end{defn}
+\paradot{Context Trees} The following data structure is a key ingredient of the Action-Conditional CTW algorithm. \begin{defn} A context tree of depth $D$ is a perfect binary tree of depth $D$ such that attached to each node (both internal and leaf) is a probability on $\{0,1\}^*$. \end{defn}

-The node probabilities in a context tree are estimated from data using KT estimators as follows.
-We update a context tree with the history sequence similarly to the way we use a PST, except that \begin{enumerate}\itemsep1mm\parskip0mm \item the probabilities at each node in the path from the root to a leaf traversed by an observed bit is updated; and \item we maintain block probabilities using Equations (\ref{kt block})-(\ref{kt block inc}) instead of conditional probabilities (Equation (\ref{kt update})) like in a PST.
-(This is done for computational reasons to ease the calculation of the posterior probabilities of models in the algorithm.) \end{enumerate} The process can be best understood with an example.
+The node probabilities in a context tree are estimated from data by using a KT estimator at each node.
+The process to update a context tree with a history sequence is similar to a PST, except that: \begin{enumerate}\itemsep1mm\parskip0mm \item the probabilities at each node in the path from the root to a leaf traversed by an observed bit are updated; and \item we maintain block probabilities using Equations (\ref{kt block}) to (\ref{kt block inc}) instead of conditional probabilities. \end{enumerate} This process can be best understood with an example.
 Figure~\ref{fig:ct} (left) shows a context tree of depth two.
 For expositional reasons, we show binary sequences at the nodes; the node probabilities are computed from these.
 Initially, the binary sequence at each node is empty.
 Suppose $1001$ is the history sequence.
 Setting aside the first two bits 10 as an initial context, the tree in the middle of Figure~\ref{fig:ct} shows what we have after processing the third bit 0.
 The tree on the right is the tree we have after processing the fourth bit 1.
 In practice, we of course only have to store the counts of zeros and ones instead of complete subsequences at each node because, as we saw earlier in (\ref{kt block}), $\Pr_{kt}(s) = \Pr_{kt}(a_s,b_s)$.
 Since the node probabilities are completely determined by the input sequence, we shall henceforth speak unambiguously about {\em the} context tree after seeing a sequence.